Tyler-oc/double-checkk/README.md

 # What is double checkk?

 Double checkk is a VS code extension designed to ensure your C code works perfectly using Frama-C. To do this, double-checkk takes your code, and uses whatever LLM you choose to annotate your code in Frama-C. If it doesn't compile, then you can see exactly where it went wrong and rewrite your code if you so choose.
-If it compiles, then you can gaurantee your code is up to the specs that you desire.
+If it compiles, then you have formally verified your code to the specs provided.

 # requirement
 frama-c.31.0